 These blueberry oatmeal bars are soft, chewy, and bursting with sweet-tart dried blueberries.
-They’re essentially a mash up of soft granola bars and a bowl of oatmeal — you’ll get thick and chewy, wholesome-tasting, oat-filled bars with this recipe.
+They’re like a mash-up of soft granola bars and a bowl of oatmeal—thick, chewy, and wholesome.

 - Combine all the oatmeal bar ingredients (except the blueberries) in a large bowl